 What must victims do?

-The school will do nothing until the child tells a teacher or an official, or the parents complain in writing.
+Connecticut’s statute states that the school has no duty to act until the child tells a teacher or the parents complain in writing.

 What must school officials do with a complaint?